Supply Chain Management Major Internship Requirement Process

 That said, some student situations may merit an exception.
 Exceptions are meant for those situations in which it is not possible for the student to take on an internship opportunity, and therefore not reasonable for the SCM department to require it for graduation.
 This can be the case for students in a variety of circumstances, including (but not limited to and not always applicable to) ROTC participants, student athletes and single parents.
 If you believe your situation calls for an exception and that you have a valid reason to request one, complete the form linked in Step 1 at the top of this page – it will give you the opportunity to submit justification for a possible exception.

-Approval of an exception request changes, but does not eliminate, the internship requirement for a student.
-If you are approved for an exception, you will still be required to enroll in SCM 489 before graduation.
-You will need to reach out to the SCM Internship Coordinator in order to be added.
+IMPORTANT: Approval of an exception request changes, but does not eliminate, the internship requirement for a student.
+If you are approved for an exception, you will still be required to complete SCM 489 in order to graduate.
+To get on the list to be registered for SCM 489, complete the form linked in Step 3 at the top of this page – in it, you can indicate that you have already been granted an exception to the standard internship requirement.
+Then, list in which semester you would like to complete SCM 489, and the internship coordinator will verify your exception and add you to the list to be registered for SCM 489 in the semester you indicated.
 In that class, you will complete an alternative project to help make up for your lack of internship experience.

 If you have additional questions, email the SCM internship coordinator at firstname.lastname@example.org.